saiprasadrao/aws-codeartifact-publish-package-version/README.md

 An array of strings that specify the versions of the package to publish.

-## `folder`
+## `files`

-Folder name as string which will be compressed and published to codeartifact in generic format.
+A single file or a folder that will be published as .tar.gz file in generic format.

 ### Example